- Code STAT6045

 - ANU College ANU College of Business and Economics

 - Course subject Statistics

 This course provides a simplified model for solving actuarial problems in practice.
 Sample actuarial problems are examined in detail, with solutions being developed using Excel and Visual Basic.
 These solutions are then reported to the stakeholders of the problem.
 The aim of this course is to develop actuarial capabilities beyond the technical foundations taught in other actuarial courses.

-2. Identify and be able to communicate the key factors that need to be allowed for in solving actuarial problems.
+- Identify the key factors that need to be allowed for in solving actuarial problems;

-4. Communicate in writing detailed results of the solution to actuarial problems to an
+- Communicate in writing detailed results of the solution to an actuarial problem to a variety of stakeholders.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 Students are expected to commit 130 hours of work in completing this course.
 This includes time spent in scheduled classes and self-directed study time.

 Requisite and Incompatibility